-- ▶ Use your high beams when it is safe and legal.
-High beams increase your ability to see.
+- beams increase your ability to see.
 However, glare from your headlights can blind other drivers.
 Dim your lights within 500 feet of an oncoming vehicle.
 Dim your light when following within 200 feet of another vehicle.
 If a driver coming toward you doesn't dim his lights, don't get back by turning on your high beams.
 This increases the chance of a crash. - Don't look directly at bright lights when driving.
 Look to the right of the road.
 Watch the side of the road when another car or truck comes toward you.
 It can take several seconds to recover from blindness caused by glare.
 Even two seconds of glare blindness can be dangerous.
-A vehicle going 55 mph will travel more than half the distance of a football field during that time. - ▶ Get enough sleep before you drive.
+A vehicle going 55 mph will travel more than half the distance of a football field during that time. - Get enough sleep before you drive.
 Being tired and lack of alertness are problems for drivers at night.
 Most people are less alert at night, especially after midnight.
 This is even more true if you have been driving for a long time.